edwardUL99/simple-ftp/README.md

 ## Pre-requisites
 You need the following to run the application:
 - For runtime (no development):
-    - Java JRE 1.8.0 minimum
+    - Java JRE 11 minimum
 - For development:
     - Maven 3.6.3 if you don't want to use wrapper
-    - Java JDK 1.8.0 minimum (all other dependencies resolved automatically by Maven)
+    - Java JDK 11 minimum (all other dependencies resolved automatically by Maven)
 - For both:
-    - JavaFX Runtime Components, install here if JDK 11+: https://openjfx.io/openjfx-docs/#install-javafx
+    - JavaFX Runtime Components minimum 11.0.2, install here if you want to install globally: https://openjfx.io/openjfx-docs/#install-javafx

 ## How to build
 1. In a directory where you want to download the project, call git clone using the clone url (or download the zip and extract